 I make lots of different pen styles whether you prefer a ballpoint, roller ball or the much loved king of writing instruments the classic fountain pen, also a few mechanical pencils for all you budding architects and artists out there.
 Once you know what style of writing instrument you are looking for then you have a very difficult choice of choosing the material for the main body of the pen.
 I love to make them from exotic timbers brought in from around the globe, mainly using the burr (burl) or crotch of the tree where you find all the awesome grain patterns.

-Alternatively there are the wild vivid colours of acrylic if you want the pen to stand out and be a real head turner to the more conservative acrylic colours such as dark blues, blacks, burgundy etc… far too many to list here, check out the acrylic page to see just a little of what I use.
+Alternatively there are the wild vivid colours of acrylic if you want the pen to stand out and be a real head turner to the more conservative acrylic colours such as dark blues, blacks, burgundy etc… far too many to list !

 After the rutting season in Scotland there are lots of antler that has been naturally shed by the deer laying about in the hills and moors where they roam freely.
 I always have some in stock to turn pen or pencil barrels from, they make great gifts especially when the bottom half of the pen is made from a .308 bullet casing and the antler as the top half, hunters love them.
 Asian water buffalo is yet another natural material that pens are often made from by myself, again I always have plenty in stock but it really stinks out my workshop when it is turned down on my lathe, even Sasha and Poppy (my dogs) get up and leave the workshop as it is so bad!
 PHEW..........!!!!